CarLa

 CONTACT

-Do you want to find out more?
-If you are interested in a chat or would like more information, get in touch with us.
-You can reach us by email at carla@hs-osnabrueck.de.
+Has the project sparked your interest?
+If you are interested in an informal chat or would like more information, please register in our database of interested parties or contact us directly by e-mail at carla@hs-osnabrueck.de.
 Alternatively, feel free to contact our colleagues directly in their various working groups or at their respective faculties.

 The Team